IBM/nodejs-itoolkit/test/README.md

 - `TKPATH` - The path to xmlcgi.
 Defaults to `/cgi-bin/xmlcgi.pgm`

+- `TKURL` - The url to the xmlcgi endpoint.

 - `TKPK` - The path to a private key file when using `ssh` transport.

 - `TKPHRASE` - The passphrase to decrypt the private key.